Garinish Island – A Magical Island Garden Paradise

-Garnish was bequeathed to the Irish people in 1953, and is today managed by the Office of Public Works.
+Garnish was bequeathed to the Irish people in 1953, and today it is managed by the Office of Public Works.
 It remains a magical island garden, a sanctuary loved by horticulturalists and casual visitors alike – not to mention the seals that regularly pitch up on its southern shore rocks.

 As you take the short boat trip from Glengarriff across to Garnish Island in Bantry Bay, you’ll have plenty of opportunities to see the seals for which this area is famous, lazing on the rocks in the summer sunshine or swimming alongside you.

 2. Explore Garinish Island’s Italian Gardens

 The Italian gardens are nestled within the protection of the woodlands which were planted 100 years ago.
 This shelter, combined with the effects of the Gulf Stream, and the shape of Glengarriff harbour, creates unique micro-climate in which a stunning range of exotic species flourish.

 The luscious planting is designed to bring pleasure to visitors throughout the year.
 The vivid colours of rhododendrons and azaleas reach their peak in May and June.
 Meanwhile, hundreds of cultivars of climbing plants, herbaceous perennials, and choice shrubs bring colour and interest throughout the midsummer period from June to August.